 For fees and funding options, please visit website to find out more

 This degree prepares students for employment in a range of public and private sectors, such as environmental monitoring and consulting, analytical sciences, the mining industry, or resource management, as well as academic research in environmental and climate science.
-Graduates will gain a range of specialized and transferrable skills that are sought after in industry and academia alike.
+Graduates will gain a range of specialised and transferrable skills that are sought after in industry and academia alike through the delivery of guest lectures and workshops by industry professionals.

 Compulsory